Tech-at-DU/React-Fundamentals-tutorial/P00-Setting-Up-React/content.md

 Here you ran a background service that processed your JavaScript Code, launched a local server, and opened the page in your browser.

 React apps are not written in standard JavaScript.
-Instead they use newer extensions to the language which are not compatible with older browsers.
+Instead, they use newer extensions to the language which are not compatible with older browsers.

 It's this background service that does the job of making your code compatible with all browsers.
 The service will also recompile your code and refresh the browser as you work any time you save a file.